abghorba/UFC-Data-Compiler/README.md

         python ufc_scraper.py

-This will first scrape the rankings websites for UFC fighters and compile it into the fighters.txt file.
-Then, the code will read each line of the fighters.txt file and scrape the data from the athlete's UFC webpage.
-This will all be compiled and exported into an Excel file with the data.
+This will first scrape the rankings websites for UFC fighters and compile it into the ufc_rankings.txt file.
+Then, the code will read each line of ufc_rankings.txt and scrape the data from each athlete's UFC webpage.
+This will all be compiled and exported into an Excel file with the data:

+        ufc_fighter_stats.xlsx

 Feel free to use the data any way you wish!